Optimizing spatial joins for trajectory-to-zone matching

 z_pos, t_pos = candidates

-# 5. Exact point-in-polygon validation (vectorized)
+# 5. Exact point-in-polygon validation (vectorized C-level call).

 exact_mask = within(traj_geoms[t_pos], zone_geoms[z_pos])